10 of the best writing apps for Android and iOS

 Unfortunately, that also means that there are plenty of writing apps for both Android and iOS devices that aren’t as good.
 They’re either poorly coded and slow, sparse with features, or expensive, and some are a combination of all three.

-That makes picking out the good ones from the bad ones an absolute nightmare, especially for students who don’t have a lot of time to spare and are desperately looking to get essay help on some services like this and assistance with their homework, among many other things, as soon as possible.
+That makes picking out the good ones from the bad ones an absolute nightmare, especially for students who don’t have a lot of time to spare and are desperately looking to get essay help on some services like this one and assistance with their homework, among many other things, as soon as possible.